Forever (Puff Daddy album): Background and production

 Nearly two years following the release of his first collaboration album, No Way Out, which debuted on the US Billboard 200 at number one and won the Grammy Award for Best Rap Album in February 1998, whereas Combs (under the name "Puff Daddy"), was nominated for Best New Artist, which he lost.
 He also collaborated with Jimmy Page of Led Zeppelin, for the single "Come with Me" for the 1998 film Godzilla.
-The song reached #2 on the UK Singles Chart and #4 on the US Billboard Hot 100.
-During the summer of 1998, the recording for Combs' debut album began, continuing the following year.
+The song reached number two on the UK Singles Chart and number four on the US Billboard Hot 100.
+During the summer of 1998, the recording for Forever began, and continued into the following year.

 Critical reception

+Forever received mixed reviews from critics.
+Keith Farley of Allmusic called the album "a solid production, not quite as exciting as it should be" but praised Diddy for an improved rapping style from his previous album.
+For Sonicnet, Kembrew McLeod commented that the sampling "choices are a bit more subtle" than No Way Out.
+However, Tom Sinclair of Entertainment Weekly described the album as "brimming with megalomania, paranoia, and a comically solipsistic worldview" and Diddy's rapping style as a "curiously dead monotone".

+In 2006, Q magazine included Forever in their list of the 50 worst albums of all time.

 Commercial performance

 Forever debuted at number 2 on the Billboard 200, selling 205,343 copies behind Christina Aguilera's self-titled album with first week sales of 252,800 copies.
 The album opened at the top spot of the Top R&B/Hip-Hop Albums chart.
 In the United Kingdom, the album peaked at number nine on the UK Albums Chart.
 The album debuted at number one on the UK R&B Chart.
-In Canada, the album opened at number four on the Canadian Albums Chart, becoming Combs' highest charting album in the country.
+In Canada, the album opened at number four on the Canadian Albums Chart, becoming Combs' highest-charting album in the country.
 As of September 24, 1999, Forever has been certified platinum by the Recording Industry Association of America (RIAA), for selling 1,000,000 copies.